Trusted WordPress tutorials, when you need them most.

 Your hosting control panel will now add your subdomain, which you can use to import your live WordPress site.

-Next, you need to install and activate the Duplicator plugin on your live site.
+Next, you need to install and activate the free Duplicator plugin on your live site.
 If you need full features, you can get the premium version of Duplicator here.

-Create new Duplicator package
+Create a new backup in Duplicator

-After that, you will be asked to click on the ‘Next’ button to continue.
-Duplicator will now run the website duplicator wizard.
+After that, Duplicator will now run the website duplicator wizard.

 First, it will run some tests to see if everything is in order.
 If all items are marked ‘Good,’ then click on the ‘Build’ button.